X16Community/x16-smc/bootloader/README.md

 is transmitted from the CPU to the SMC over I2C as
 follows:

-- A packet of 8 bytes plus 1 checksum byte is transmitted using the 0x80 I2C command (Transmit).
+- 8 bytes plus 1 checksum byte are transmitted
+using the 0x80 I2C command (Transmit).

-- The 0x81 I2C command (Commit) is sent after each packet has been committed.
+- The transmitted bytes are committed with the 0x81 I2C command (Commit).

+- Transmitting and committing data is repeated for the rest of the firmware.

 - The flash memory is updated in pages of 64 bytes (pages).
 On every 8th commit, firmware data will actually be written to flash